The session host is the pilot who has all the controls over the session. Here’s how you can host a highly interactive live session at Airmeet.

 When a host hits the ‘Start Session’ button, a countdown of 10 seconds runs before you go live to make speakers and attendees prepare for the session.

-When you’re live, the session controls change, and this is how it looks like:
+When you’re live, the session controls change, and this is what it looks like.

-NOTE : Host & Co-host for a session can't leave stage once the session is live.
+Host & Co-host for a session can't leave stage once the session is live in - Virtual Event Format

-Take a Break - During any time of the broadcast, the host can take a break by selecting the "Take a Break"option and then resume the session afterward.
+Pause Session - During any time of the broadcast, the host can take a break by selecting the "Pause Session"option, and then resume the session afterward.

 End Session - Once the session is complete, the host can end the session by clicking the End Session button.